AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/configure-aem-guides-mcp.md

    ```
    https://author.example.com/bin/guides/v1/mcp/sse
    ```

 5. **Verify your AEM credentials and permissions.**: You must have a valid account for the AEM instance.
 Use the same credentials that you use to sign in to the AEM user interface.
 The operations available through MCP are determined by the permissions assigned to this account.

 ## Connect Claude Desktop

 Claude Desktop supports Desktop Extensions (`.mcpb`).
 The Experience Manager Guides MCP extension packages the connection configuration so that you don't need to manually edit an MCP JSON configuration.

-### Install and configure the extension

 1. Obtain the `aem-guides-mcp.mcpb` extension file.